This website describes an alternative approach to the Theory of Relativity using the Newtonian mechanics with variable mass1.

 Ultimately, it is a question of reunifying classical and relativistic mechanics in a single scientific discipline.

-The aim is to offer simple introduction to the Theory of Relativity while avoiding the most difficult concepts at first.
+The aim is to provide simple introduction to the Theory of Relativity, avoiding the paradoxical assumptions on which the traditional interpretation of the theory is based.

-Concepts such as “length contraction“, “time dilation“, “Lorentz transformation” and, finally, the “constancy of the speed of light” are not the prerequisites but the objective of this alternative approach to the theory of relativity.
+Concepts such as “length contraction“, “time dilation“, “Lorentz transformation” and finally the “constancy of the speed of light” are not the prerequisites but the results of this alternative approach to the theory of relativity.

 We recommend that you click on the “Sequence of Relativistic Proofs” to continue reading.